-Arman et al. (1993) use a subset of DCT coefficients of a subset of blocks to form feature vectors for each frame.
+Arman et al. [4] use a subset of DCT coefficients of a subset of blocks to form feature vectors for each frame.
 Then the angles between the feature vectors of different frames are used to measure their similarity.
 They use this method to detect shot boundaries and show its effectiveness for cut detection.
 The computational complexity is relatively high, because inner product is involved in the calculation.

-3.4.2.
+b.
 DCT block difference

-Zhang et al. (1995) compare the relative difference of all coefficients in a DCT block to measure the similarity between two DCT blocks.
+Zhang et al. [68] compare the relative difference of all coefficients in a DCT block to measure the similarity between two DCT blocks.
 A cut is detected if a large amount of blocks have changed significantly in terms of DCT block difference.
 This method involves less computation than the above one.

-3.4.3.
+c.
 Variance of DCT DC coefficients

-Meng et al. (1995) use this feature to measure the variation of gray level intensity in I- and P-frames.
-Gradual transitions like dissolve can be detected by identifying a characteristic parabolic curve between two higher and relatively flat variance levels.
+Meng et al. [37] use this feature to measure the variation of gray level intensity in I- and P-frames.
+Gradual transitions like dissolve can be detected by identifying a characteristic parabolic curve between two relatively flat variances.

-4. Motion features
+IV.
+Motion Features